 How to Compress Images for Website

 Sarah Mitchell Updated 2026-06-25 image-compression Upload your image to TinyPNG or Squoosh — both compress files by 50-80% in the browser with no signup.
 Download the smaller version and replace the original on your server.
+Before you begin, keep the original file, note its dimensions and format, and decide whether the destination needs transparency or editable metadata.
+A small before-and-after sample makes the quality decision reversible.

 Step-by-step